-A significant part of the profit from Prudential's UK insurance operations is related to bonuses for policyholders declared on with-profits products, which are broadly based on historical and current rates of return on equity, real estate and fixed income securities, as well as Prudential's expectations of future investment returns.
+A significant part of the profit from Prudential's UK insurance operations is related to bonuses for policyholders declared on withprofits products, which are broadly based on historical and current rates of return on equity, real estate and fixed income securities, as well as Prudential's expectations of future investment returns.
+This profit could be lower in a sustained low interest rate environment.